Classic Homemade Mashed Potatoes

 How do you make mashed potatoes without a masher?

-A fork is a good substitute for a potato masher if you don’t have one, and it will create a slightly lumpy consistency.
-You can also use a hand mixer if you don’t like lumps, but be sure not to over-mix the potatoes, or else they might get a gluey consistency.
+If you don’t have a potato masher, a fork is a good substitute.
+It will create a slightly lumpy consistency.
+You can also use a hand mixer if you don’t like lumps.

 What is the best potato for mashing?